Every summer there are free outdoor movies at venues like Canada Place, Stanley Park, downtown Vancouver and across the

 Movies at Holland Park is another series of outdoor movies that takes place most years at Surrey’s Holland Park at 13428 Old Yale Road not far from Central City mall on Saturday evenings.
 Each night there is popcorn, hot dogs and burgers available.
 Admission is by donation with proceeds going to charity.

 2019 films at Holland Park included the following:

 - August 17, 2019 – The Lego Movie 2

 West Vancouver Festival Movies

-The Harmony Arts Festival is an arts festival that takes place at the waterfront in West Vancouver in early August each year (although not in 2020).
+The Harmony Arts Festival is an arts festival that takes place at the waterfront in West Vancouver in early August each year (although not in 2020 and possibly not in 2021).
 In addition to concerts and outdoor art, the festival features an outdoor movie each evening starting at around 9 pm.

 The Harmony Arts Festival venue stretches from Ambleside Park near the Ambleside Pier all the way to John Lawson Park, which is the location of the nightly movies.

 In 2019 the Harmony Arts Festival ran from August 2nd until the 11th.

 Harmony Arts Outdoor Movies